Get Your Flu Shot Today

 - Got kids, including babies?
 The recommended age for flu shots was previously 2, but now it’s 6 months and up.
 Talk to your health care professional for details.

 - Unclear on timing?
-It’s similar to last season.
-If you need just one dose, September and October are your best bets.
+September and October are the best times for most people to get vaccinated.
 Try to get vaccinated by the end of October, but vaccination after October can still provide protection during the height of flu season.

 Bottom line: Getting a flu shot will help protect your health and the people you care about.
 Now let's bust some common myths (also available as a Spanish PDF) about getting the flu vaccine, with some help from our friends at the CDC.

 Make time to get a flu shot today!